timja/github-issue-chatops/README.md

 First you will need to create a GitHub app.
 Add the permissions required for the commands you are using.
 Add a webhook to the app pointing at your endpoint, the path for the webhook receiver is `/api/github/webhooks`.

+This app is multiple organization aware and doesn't need any additional configuration to run in multiple organizations.

+_Note: You can't interact across organizations, like requesting reviews from teams in different organizations or transferring issues, this is a GitHub limitation._

 ### Local development

 The easiest way to develop this locally is to use [smee](https://smee.io).